fredericscode/RailsVideoCallApp/README.md

   ###### VIII- 2.
 Realitme updates for state changes using action cable

-Next, we are now going to add realtime updates to the appearance dot(the icon next to the dev's name) everytime a developer's state changes.
+We are now going to add realtime updates to the appearance dot(the icon next to the dev's name) everytime a developer's state changes.
 This means that when a developer goes online, all the developers that are logged in will see the appearance dot on that developer's card change from red to green, and from green to red when the developer goes offline.
 To do this, we are going to use action cable.
 First, let's create an ```appearance``` channel.
 Run this code in your terminal:
 ```terminal
 rails g channel appearance